5 Homeless Documentaries You Need to See

 1. Us and Them

-Filmed in British Columbia, this documentary follows the lives of four chronically-homeless women.
+Filmed in British Columbia, this documentary follows the lives of four chronically homeless women.
 These women represent most people in our society.
-They had jobs, a family, a home – that is until life happened.
-It shows their struggles as they attempt to grapple with their individual traumas which eventually took them on a downward spiral.
+They had jobs, a family, and a home – that is, until life happened.
+It shows their struggles as they attempt to grapple with their traumas, which eventually take them on a downward spiral.
 It presents their plight with a compassionate lens.

-But what makes this documentary different is that the filmmaker does not just tell us of their struggles.
+But this documentary differs because the filmmaker does not just tell us their struggles.
 She pulls us into their pain.
-Their struggles mirror some of ours – losing a loved one, growing up in abusive family, incarceration.
-It tells us that there is no “us and them” but rather just “us”.
+Their struggles mirror some of ours – losing a loved one, growing up in an abusive family, incarcerated.
+It tells us there is no “us and them” but just “us.”

 2. Dark Days

-We’ve often heard about people living in squalid conditions but this documentary can still shock and horrify even the most placid of viewers.
+We’ve often heard about people living in squalid conditions, but this documentary can still shock and horrify even the most peaceful of viewers.

 The documentary follows the lives of people living in New York’s underground tunnels.
-But despite its black and white aesthetics, it presents a picture of hope.
-It does not paint poverty in a bleak way as we’ve come to expect in most documentaries.
+But despite its black-and-white aesthetics, it presents a picture of hope.
+It does not paint poverty bleakly as we’ve come to expect in most documentaries.

-Rather, it shows us that these people are very much just like us.
-Their days are focused on earning a living, taking care of family, and socializing.
+Instead, it shows us that these people are just like us.
+Their days focus on earning a living, caring for family, and socializing.
 It’s just that they do it literally under the city’s towering skyrise buildings.
 They have no electricity or even running water.
 But their ingenuity and optimism that helped them survive in such conditions can also serve as an inspiration for all of us.

 3. Field Niggas

 A critically-acclaimed documentary, Field Niggas focuses on the lives of homeless people in New York’s Harlem Street.
-Most of which are African-Americans who are either recovering from addiction or have just been released from prison.
-It presents a clear-eyed depiction of the struggles of the country’s marginalized sectors.
-It also touches other social issues that plague the country such as racial divide, mass incarceration, addiction, and an ever-widening wealth gap.
+Most of them are African Americans who are either recovering from addiction or have just been released from prison.
+It depicts the struggles of the country’s marginalized sectors.
+It also touches on other social issues that plague the country, such as the racial divide, mass incarceration, addiction, and an ever-widening wealth gap.

 4. In the Wee Wee Hours

-Although shot in the mid-’80s, this documentary’s depiction of homelessness still very much resonates today.
-Its confrontational approach of presenting homelessness earned it an Academy nomination for Best Short Documentary.
+Although shot in the mid-’80s, this documentary’s depiction of homelessness still resonates today.
+Its aggressive approach to presenting homelessness earned it an Academy nomination for Best Short Documentary.

 Combining interviews with footage at shelters and soup kitchens around L.A., the film offers a raw, unfiltered picture of homelessness.